syahiramzar/mybloodindex_project/README.md

 ## Objective

 MOH Malaysia releases public data regarding blood donation index everyday.
-Thus, this project aims to utilize those data by preparing charts and reports for the public to view easily.
+Thus, this project aims to utilize those data by preparing charts and reports for the public to view easily using Telegram automated bot.

 ## Architecture